 Author: Aleksey Andreychenko

-People believe virtual reality belongs only to the entertainment industry and is all about games.
+People believe virtual reality belongs only to the entertainment industry and centers only on games.
 No longer.
 More and more, large companies all over the world use VR marketing.
-Apart from the obvious motive to keep pace with trending technologies, virtual reality app development for business provides competitive advantages to brands: full immersion into content, making a memorable impact, a deeper emotional contact, and more.
+Apart from the obvious motive to keep pace with trending technologies, virtual reality app development for businesses provides competitive advantages to brands: full immersion into content, making a memorable impact, a deeper emotional contact, and more.

-Marketing professionals have long been aware of how powerful VR-based promotions can be.
-Many world-renown brands have already adopted VR technology to reach their business goals.
+Marketing professionals have long been aware of the powerful impact VR-based promotions can have.
+Many world-renown brands have already adopted Virtual Reality in Marketing to reach their business goals.

-Companies using virtual reality for marketing attest integrating VR technologies to their digital strategy increases product awareness.
+Companies using Virtual Reality for marketing confirm that integrating VR technologies with their digital strategy increases product awareness.
 And with product awareness, sales increase.

-For example: The famous provider of hotel services Marriott Hotels is a frontrunner in encouraging technological changes in the travel and tourism industry.
+For example: Marriott Hotels, the internationally well-known provider of hotel services, is a frontrunner in encouraging technological changes in the travel and tourism industry.
 The world-famous hotel created a special 4D tourism experience together with Framestore VR Studio and Relevant.
 They “teleport” their customers to different Marriott Hotels located all around the world.

 TOMS Shoes emphasizes its “make the world a better place” approach with its branding message.
 The company mixes both virtual reality and marketing to spread its message.
-This is hHow does it accomplish this: when visiting TOMS Shoes US stores, people can use a VR chair to see the company’s donation activities in Central America with every new sale.
+This is how TOMS does it: when visiting TOMS Shoes US stores, people can use a special “VR” chair to virtually see the company’s donation activities in Central America with every new sale.

 VR marketing in real estate

 As with many industries, real estate has overwhelmingly changed due to technological advancement.
-Searching endless lists of properties for sale or rent striving to find something relevant is a time-consuming, tedious endeavor.
+Searching endless lists of properties for sale or rent hoping to find something relevant is a time-consuming, tedious endeavor.
 VR real estate mobile apps help shorten search time.
-Today, customers can leverage mobile apps and virtual reality to take a virtual tour of home listings and decide whether they are happy to see the physical object or must keep searching.
+Today, customers can leverage mobile apps and virtual reality to take a virtual tour of home listings and decide whether they want to visit the premises or just keep searching.

 The value of virtual reality helps real-estate professionals grow their businesses by delivering top-class services to their clients.
-Since most customers first look for properties on the Web, it’s particularly important to get a grip on VR technologies as soon as possible.
+Since most customers first look for properties on the Web, it’s particularly important to get a grip on VR technologies quickly.

-Matterport’s CoreVR app enables real-estate agents to create virtual tours and facilitates by reaching out to potential clients by means of VR technologies with promo videos (virtual or 360°).
+Matterport’s CoreVR app enables real-estate agents to create virtual tours and facilitates reaching out to potential clients with promo videos using VR technologies (virtual or 360°).
 It also lets users take interactive visits to specific properties.
 You can access an in-app library with 150+ VR spaces or download 3D info from the official Mattersport website.
 There are numerous categories; real estate is just one of them.
 Specialists worldwide can become creators and publish their VR content.

 VR marketing in retail

-Big retailers have taken advantage of the great opportunity VR provides for their business domain: retailers create huge virtual showrooms with similar—or less—space than their brick-and-mortar stores.
-Visualization of shelf assortment, as well as ease of finding and comparing different products, makes VR an indispensable tool for purchase activities.
+Big retailers have taken advantage of the great opportunity VR provides for their businesses.
+Retailers create huge virtual showrooms with similar—or less—space than their brick-and-mortar stores.
+Visualization of shelf assortment and ease of finding and comparing different products make VR an indispensable tool for purchasing.

-For instance, the home improvement chain, Lowe’s, applies a head-mounted VR display for a virtual journey into the world of kitchens and/or baths.
-This app turns shopping into a pleasure, and also provides a clear picture of how various products would look when put into a room.
+For instance, Lowe’s, the home improvement chain, applies a head-mounted VR display for a virtual journey into the world of kitchens and/or baths.
+This app turns shopping into a pleasure.
+It also provides a clear picture of how various products would look when put into a room.

-The famous Chinese company, Alibaba, provides its clients the possibility to buy products via specific VR headsets.
+The famous Chinese company, Alibaba, makes it easy for its clients to buy products via specific VR headsets.

-Immersing into 360° shopping, customers are able to review available products in the tiniest details as well as view clothes together with accessories shown on virtual models.
+Immersing into 360° shopping, customers can review available products in the minutest details.
+They can also view clothes together with accessories shown on virtual models.